Air Crash Investigation

 Massacre Over The Mediterranean

-+When a flight from Italy explodes over the Mediterranean Sea, it takes 30 years to determine whether it was shot down or blown up by terrorists.
++27 June 1980 - when a flight from Italy explodes over the Mediterranean Sea, it takes 30 years to determine whether it was shot down or blown up by terrorists.

 Deadly Test